FrankensteinVariorum/fv-postCollation/README.md

 ### Run `P1-bridgeEditionConstructor.xsl`
 * **Input:** `collated-data` directory
 * **Output:** `P1-output` directory
-* 2018-06-21 ebb: Bridge Edition Constructor Part 1: This first phase up-converts collation data files to TEI and adds `@xml:ids` to each `<app>` element in the output collation.
+* Bridge Edition Constructor Part 1: This first phase up-converts collation data files to TEI and adds `@xml:ids` to each `<app>` element in the output collation.
 In the event that the collation process broke apart the self-closed elements into two tags, this stylesheet catches these and restores them to single tags.

 ## Phase 2: Generate distinct edition files
 ### Run `P2-bridgeEditionConstructor.xsl`
 * **Input:** `P1-output` directory
 * **Output:** `P2-output` directory
-* 2018-06-21 ebb updated 2018-08-01: Bridge Edition Constructor Part 2: This second phase begins building the output Bridge editions by consuming the `<app>` and `<rdg>` elements to replace them with `<seg>` elements that hold the identifiers of their apps and indication of whether they are portions.
+* Bridge Edition Constructor Part 2: This second phase begins building the output Bridge editions by consuming the `<app>` and `<rdg>` elements to replace them with `<seg>` elements that hold the identifiers of their apps and indication of whether they are portions.
 * This stylesheet does NOT YET generate the spine file.
 We're deferring that to a later stage when we know where the `<seg>` elements appear in relation to the hierarchy of the edition elements.
 * We will generate the spine file following the edition files constructed in bridge P5, so that we have the benefit of seeing the `<seg>` elements and where pointers to the editions will need to be multiplied (e.g. converted to a start pointer and an end pointer around a paragraph break).
 We can then generate pointers to more precise locations.